rmurphey/js-assessment/README.md

 ### Available dependencies

-The repo includes jQuery, Backbone, Underscore, and RequireJS.
+The repo includes jQuery, Backbone, and Underscore.
 If there's other stuff you'd find useful, you can put it in the `lib` directory.

 ## I want to see the answers!